kojodoc/kojodoc.github.io/tutorials/gaming-1/game-design-template.md

   <a href="../../index.html">Home</a> | <a href="index.html">Gaming-1 Index</a> | <a href="../../tutorials-index.html">Tutorials</a>
 </div>

+*Note -- this page is a work in progress...*

 Here's a one-page template for helping you design games:

 ## One-Page Game Design Template Items